Dare to Be Stupid (song): Music video

 The video also includes much bizarre imagery, which, for the most part, is irrelevant to the lyrics, such as Yankovic's face emerging from a screen filled with tiny baby figurines (a nod to the similarly Devo-esque scene in the video of "Mexican Radio" from early 1980s band—and friend of Devo's—Wall of Voodoo, when lead vocalist Stan Ridgway's face emerges from a bowl of cooked pinto beans).

 The machine Yankovic controls during parts of the video is an interocitor from the film This Island Earth.

 The swim goggles Yankovic wears over his eyes resembles those of Devo vocalist Mark Mothersbaugh's in the "Satisfaction", "The Day My Baby Gave Me a Surprise" and "Come Back Jonee" videos.

 The scenes in the video are supposedly taking place in a man's dream.

 In popular media

 The song has an ongoing relationship with the Transformers franchise, spanning both television and film.
 The song was featured in The Transformers: The Movie in 1986, appearing during a battle scene featuring the characters Wreck-Gar and the Junkions.
 It was subsequently released as a double A-side along with "The Touch" by Stan Bush.
+In a 2011 interview with The A.V.
+Club, Yankovic said that he believed The Transformers brought more exposure to the song than his own album did.

 Yankovic would later guest star in the 2007 TV series Transformers: Animated as a new version of Wreck-Gar, who makes an allusion to the song in his dialogue ("I am Wreck-Gar!
 I dare to be stupid!").
 Transformers tribute band The Cybertronic Spree covered the song, shooting a music video for their version which referenced other Yankovic videos in addition to the original; Yankovic himself appears at the end of the video.
 The song also appears in the 2024 Amy Adams movie Nightbitch.

+"Dare to Be Stupid" was also featured in the book The Illustrated Al: The Songs of "Weird Al" Yankovic, adapted and illustrated by cartoonist Hilary Barta.